 What is Red Quinoa?

 Red quinoa has a great deal of nutritional value and health benefits.
-One cup of cooked red quinoa (185 grams) contains 222 calories, 40 grams of carbohydrate, 5 grams of fibers, and 8 grams of protein.
+One cup of cooked red quinoa (185 grams) contains 222 calories, 40 grams of carbohydrates, 5 grams of fibre, and 8 grams of protein.

 It also contains a good amount of manganese and copper.
-In each serving, also provides a sufficient amount of vitamin B6 for proper metabolism and brain functioning.
+Each serving also provides sufficient vitamin B6 for proper metabolism and brain functioning.

-Red quinoa’s taste is very overpowering and it tends to dominate in a dish.
-It is crunchy in uncooked condition and upon cooking becomes chewier.
+Red quinoa’s taste is very overpowering and tends to dominate in a dish.
+It is crunchy in uncooked condition and, upon cooking, becomes chewier.

 Since they can retain their texture even after cooking, they are mostly used in a quinoa salad.
 It becomes brownish after cooking.